bunsanweb/anatta-engine/README.md

 # Anatta Engine

-"anatta-engine" is a programming environment that applies the **programming ways in browsers for the Web Resource(URI)s** to the Web Resources themselves:
+"anatta-engine" is a programming environment that applies the **browser programming methods for Web Resource(URI)s** to the Web Resources themselves:

-- Hyperlink of URI as first-class object
+- Hyperlinking of URIs as first-class objects
-- Programs resolve hyperlinks as the data includes next hyperlinks
+- Programs resolve hyperlinks as the data includes the next hyperlinks
-- Programs are also revealed via resolving URIs
+- Programs are also revealed by resolving URIs

-The `Engine` manages the URI `Space` that contains web URIs(`"http"`, `"https"`), files(`"file`), storages(`"orb"` as abstract writable cache), and the programs using the engine itself.
+The `Engine` manages the URI `Space` that contains web URIs(`"http"`, `"https"`), files(`"file`), storage(`"orb"` an abstract writable cache), and the programs using the engine itself.

-The `Space` can redirect between the URIs as mapping to arrange the resources.
+The `Space` can redirect between the URIs to arrange resources and map them.
-As for the programs, programs mapped URI are used as a libraries.
+As for the programs, program-mapped URI are used as a libraries.
-And then, putting The `Engine` into a `WebGate` gateway to reveal the part of the arranged `space` becomes as a HTTP/S Web server.
+By then putting The `Engine` into a `WebGate` gateway to reveal the part of the arranged `space` acts as a HTTP/S Web server.
-It can also be connected by usual browsers.
+It can also be connected by standard browsers.
-And It can be connected by the `Engine`s from remote host seamless ways.
+And It can also be connected from remote host seamlessly through the `Engine`s.

-For the concept, several design decisions exist in the "anatta-engine" as:
+To realize this concept, several design decisions exist in the "anatta-engine" including:

 - HTML as a primary data format
-- HTML with JavaScript for the program format
+- HTML with JavaScript as the program format
 - ...

 ## Setup the repository

-The "anatta-engine" runs on "node.js" with no native packages directly.
+The "anatta-engine" runs directly on "node.js" with no native packages.
-You can set up with `npm install`:
+You can set it up with `npm install`:

 ```bash
 $ git clone https://github.com/anatta-project/anatta-engine